Joedson

-Joedson Almeida Santos (born 18 January 1989), better known as Joedson or Jô, is a Brazilian football midfielder who plays for Floresta.
+Joedson Almeida Santos (born 18 January 1989), better known as Joedson or Jô, is a Brazilian footballer who plays as a midfielder for Floresta.

 Career

 Was the red-black cast of Bahia until 2007, when he was defending Votoraty of.
 There he remained until mid-2009, when he returned to Bahia, to play for Fluminense de Feira.
 Was still in Victoria at the end of the season but returned to Bahia Flu in 2010.
 On 24 August 2010, the player was acquired from the Roosters.
 On 3 January 2011, he signed a contract with Sport Recife.